 (4) Where any thing is detained under the provisions of this section for a period of 6 months following the date of the seizure, and without any proceedings or application for review in respect of it having been instituted within that period, it is without further or other authority forfeit to Her Majesty.

-[Section 54 amended by No. 55 of 2004 s.
+[Section 54 amended: No. 55 of 2004 s.
 995.]

 55. Emergency action